FleekHQ/fleek-docs/docs/space-daemon/overview.md

 - Fully Private file upload via encrypted textile buckets.
 - Peer to Peer file sharing selectively with other people and/or within teams.
 - Identity solution to enable users to be anywhere from fully anonymous to having as many identity associations as they want.
 - Filecoin network interaction for file storage and retrieval markets.
+(TBD)
-- Super easy to use Js library with easy to understand functions for File CRUD, Sharing, Identity, Backups, etc.
+- Super easy to use JS library with easy to understand functions for File CRUD, Sharing, Identity, Backups, etc.
 - Datastore for applications and application registry to enable user data controlled applications.
 - Trustless Data backups.
 - Local file system mounting.